 Cromwell and his Puritan followers executed King Charles I in January 1649.
 The Scottish people had largely sided with Cromwell, but they turned on Cromwell and declared Charles’ son king.

 In the summer of 1650, Cromwell and his forces invaded Scotland.
 The Scottish Parliament, in response, conscripted thousands of young Scottish men between the ages of 19 and 25, though some were as young as 12.
 They clashed at the short, brutal Battle of Dunbar.
 Within an hour, 12,000 Parliamentarians defeated 11,000 Scots, killing as many as 2,000 while losing only 20 men.

 Cromwell’s army released thousands of sick and wounded Scotts, but marched the Scottish POWs like cattle to Durham, 100 miles away.
-Many perished of hunger or disease on the march, though some escaped and some were executed.
+Many perished of hunger or disease on the march, though some escaped.
+Some were executed.

 In Durham, the English imprisoned the Scottish POWs in the castle and cathedral.
-About 1600 died of dysentery, disease or starvation, and were buried in mass graves, only recently discovered.
+About 1600 died of dysentery, disease or starvation.
+The English had them buried in mass graves, only recently discovered.

 Two months after the battle, 150 Scottish POWs boarded the Unity and sailed to London, then to Charlestown, Mass.
 The shipmaster, Augustine Walker, paid five pounds for each man and sold them for 20 to 30 pounds.

-Technically they signed contracts agreeing to ‘indentured servitude,’ but in reality most spoke Gaelic and most couldn’t read or write.
+Technically they signed contracts agreeing to ‘indentured servitude,’ but in reality most spoke Gaelic and many couldn’t read or write.